-ITAM is not just about threat detection; it also aids in preventing further damage and resolving any issue in the soonest possible time.
-When a threat is identified, ITAM helps to isolate the compromised asset, preventing it from spreading to other areas of the network.
-This ultimately helps prevent unauthorized individuals from making changes to the desktop or operating system –viz. deleting, copying, uploading files, running unauthorized programs and applications, etc. It also gives your department the ability to quickly block or limit the access of any user as the situation requires.
+When a threat is identified, solid ITAM helps to isolate the compromised asset, preventing it from spreading to other areas of the network.
+This prevents unauthorized individuals from making damaging changes to the desktop or operating system.
+It also gives your department the ability to quickly block or limit the access of any user as the situation requires.

-A reliable Information Technology Asset Management system can have an immediate impact on your business.
-It allows your IT personnel to relax, knowing the infrastructure is well maintained.
-Allowing them to focus their energy on more productive undertakings.
 Without ITAM, your IT department spends a large portion of their time manually watching over your assets as best they can.
-ITAM transfers that burden from IT administrators to a reactive automated system.
+ITAM transfers that burden to a managed security service team.

 ITAM saves your IT department time and resources by mitigating the risks of desktops requiring repairs due to user fault.
-Allowing a user to install and run any program or application he wants is not advisable.
 An ITAM database can determine whether the software a user attempts to install is necessary to perform her work effectively.
-Then automatically install, or prevent the install of, said software.
+If it’s not a good idea, the installation can be blocked.
 This eliminates the need to provide standard users with administrative privileges over their desktops.
-The fewer unnecessary programs on a computer, the lower the risks.
-In short, ITAM significantly improves accountability.

-Ultimately, a sound ITAM will not only help control inventory, but help you meet required compliances, and improve accountability.
-Supplement your security capabilities with Information Technology Asset Management, and consider going a step further with Identity and Access Management (IAM).
-If you have any questions about ITAM, IAM, or general cybersecurity inquiries, contact Dynamic Quest.
+Ultimately, a sound ITAM will not only help control inventory, but help you meet compliance requirements, and improve accountability.
+Supplement your security capabilities with Information Technology Asset Management.
+If you have any questions about ITAM, or general cybersecurity inquiries, contact Dynamic Quest.
 We’re happy to be of service.